JeeWeetje/iot-workshop/TheThingsNetwork.md

 ### Start the bridge

-Run `npm start` to verify that the bridge works in the new folder.
+In the new folder, run `npm start` to verify the bridge works.
 This is example output:

 ```
 TTN connected